airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/edit-stream-configuration.md

 After you have created a connection, you can change how your data syncs to the destination by modifying the [configuration settings](#manage-configuration) and the [stream settings](#manage-streams-in-your-connection).

-## Manage configuration
+## Configure connection settings

-The configuration settings allow you to manage aspects of the sync, such as how often the data syncs and where the data is written.
+The connection configuration settings allow you to manage various aspects of the sync, such as how often data syncs and where data is written.

-To reconfigure these settings for your connection:
+To configure these settings:

 1. On the [Airbyte Cloud](http://cloud.airbyte.com) dashboard, click **Connections** and then click the connection you want to change.

 2. Click the **Replication** tab.